 - These lizards are typically 1.5 to 3 inches long with a tail of the same length.
-Usually gray or light brown in color, they can easily change their color.
+Usually grey or light brown in colour, they can easily change their colour.

 - Though called night lizards, they are quite active during the day.

 - They feed on termites, spiders or small insects.

 - These lizards are viviparous and give birth to 1-3 live young.
 They are usually born in the months of August to December.

 - The Gila Monster (Heloderma suspectum) is one of the only two venomous lizards (the other is Mexican beaded lizard).
 Gila monster is found in the southwestern United States.